Riwajchalise/blog/_posts/2022-10-08-How-to-use-custom-domain-in-github-pages.md

 {% include image.html img="/assets/images/github.png" alt="Alt for image" %}

-Now that our repo is ready lets
+Now that our repo is ready lets follow the following steps to publish the site into github pages